CoArtifices/CoArtifices/README.md

 # Consciousness + Artifices

 ## **Who we are**
-We are a pioneering team dedicated to redefining artificial intelligence, advanced computing, and the intersections of physics, mathematics, and engineering.
-In our repository, we tackle innovative paradigms that transform the way we understand and design intelligent systems.
+We are a small team still in its early stages of formation, with the purpose of redefining artificial intelligence, advanced computing, and the intersections of physics, mathematics, and engineering.
+In our repository, will be address innovative paradigms that transform the way we understand and design intelligent systems.

 ## **Featured Projects**
 ### **PhasorFlow**